akarshagrawal/katas/react/HolidayList.md

 # Holiday List
 This kata is aimed to make a developer use `fetch` inside react to get a response from a public API.
-For this assignment create a new project by the name `mahashivratri holiday`, and upload it to your git.
+For this assignment create a new project by the name `weekend holiday`, and upload it to your git.

 ### Learning Outcomes
 By the end of this lesson, you should be able to: